Top 31 Optiver Data Scientist Interview Questions + Guide in 2024

 “I would use an ARIMA model to forecast electricity supply.
 This model is ideal as it accounts for past consumption trends and seasonal variations, like increased usage in winter due to heating.
 I’d analyze historical electricity usage data, adjusting for seasonal factors to create a forecast that balances the supply with expected demand, minimizing the risk of outages or wastage.”

-15. Should you roll a die the second time around, assuming that you currently earn $4 as a result of rolling a 4 the first time around, and that you will forfeit the $4 and earn whatever you get from the second roll?
+15. Should you roll a die the second time, assuming that you currently earn $4 due to rolling a 4 the first time and will forfeit the $4 and earn whatever you get from the second roll?

 For market makers like Optiver, the expected value of securities can be useful in determining if a trade is worth making.
 This question tests if you know about this concept and how to apply it in data-driven decision-making.